 Get the Right Treatment

 Psychosis is a serious medical illness that needs professional examination and treatment.
-Treatment for psychosis includes not only antipsychotics, but also psychotherapy, family therapy, counselling, cognitive behavioural therapies.
-With delay in treatment, psychosis can progress even more and disrupt one’s life, so it’s important to get help at the earliest.
+Treatment for psychosis includes not only antipsychotics but also psychotherapy, family therapy, counseling, cognitive behavioral therapies.
+With the delay in treatment, psychosis can progress even more and disrupt one’s life, so it’s important to get help at the earliest.

 « Substance Abuse is a Family Disease: How Does Substance Abuse Impact the Children?Is Erasing Memories to Treat PTSD Ethical? »